Role of the remnant symmetries in gravitational theories based on absolute parallelism: a 2D standpoint: 2D-Gravity built upon the torsion 2-form

+where $\kappa$ is a coupling constant with units of squared length (see the comment below Eq. (\ref{defy9})).
+Here, the object $\mathbb{T}$ is

 being $T^{a}=de^a$ the torsion 2-form, which in local coordinates reads $T^{a}_{\,\,\mu\nu}=\partial_{\mu}e^a_{\,\,\nu}-\partial_{\nu}e^a_{\,\,\mu}$.
-The action integral (\ref{accionefe}) and the subsequent motion equations are manifestly non local Lorentz invariant due to the fact that the spin connection $\omega^a_{\,\,b}$ was deliberately zeroed.
+The action integral (\ref{accionefe}) is manifestly non-invariant under local Lorentz transformations due to the fact that the spin connection $\omega^a_{\,\,b}$ was deliberately zeroed.
 This deprives $T^{a}$ from being a genuine Lorentz vector even though it transform as a tensor under general coordinate transformations.
 The geometric object (\ref{escalardew}) might be interpreted as the ''2D-version of the Weitzenb\"{o}ck invariant $T=S^{a}T_{a}$", which is a scalar only under general coordinate transformations.
 This is the basis of the pure tetrad approach.

 The motion equations coming from varying the action (\ref{accionefe}) with respect to the diad components $e^a_{\mu}$ are

 where $f^{\prime}$ and $f^{\prime\prime}$ refers to derivatives with respect to $\mathbb{T}$, and $T_{\,\,\nu}^{a}$ is the diad-projected energy momentum tensor $T_{\,\,\nu}^{a}=e^a_{\,\,\mu}T^{\mu}_{\,\,\nu}$.
 These equations can be obtained from the 4D-$f(T)$ motion equations by the simple rule of replacing $S^{a}_{\,\,\,\mu\nu}$ by $T^{a}_{\,\,\,\mu\nu}$.